linuxdeepin/dde-file-manager/assets/dde-file-manager/file-manager/en_US/p_file-manager.md

 - **By wireless delivery**

-   When the devices are logged into the same Union ID or in the same wireless network and in the same network segment, and are discoverable, you can transfer files from one device to another through wireless delivery.
+   When the devices are logged into the same UOS ID or in the same wireless network and in the same network segment, and are discoverable, you can transfer files from one device to another through wireless delivery.
    1. On the computer, right-click the file you want to deliver and select **Wireless Deliver**.

    2. In the pop-up window, select the phone or computer you want to deliver to.

    >![icon](../common/notes.svg) Notes:
    >- You need to install UnionTech OS Assistant on the cell phone and log in to your account to receive the files delivered from the computer.
-   >- After logging in to the same Union ID, you can perform the remote delivery.
+   >- After logging in to the same UOS ID, you can perform the remote delivery.

 #### View/Edit Files